Gemma-Analytics/gemma-sql-style/README.md

 ##### Single Line Queries

-  * Only use single lines when there is no complexity and everything or only one thing is selected
+  * Only use single lines when there is no complexity and everything or only one field is selected

 ```sql
 -- Good